This Week (2003 TV programme)

-This Week is a BBC One current affairs and politics TV programme, and was screened late on Thursday evenings.
-It was hosted by former Sunday Times editor Andrew Neil, with a panel of two commentators, one each from the right and left of the political spectrum.
+This Week was a British current affairs and politics TV programme.
+It was screened late on Thursday evenings on BBC One and hosted by former Sunday Times editor Andrew Neil, with a panel of two commentators, one from the right and the other from the left of the political spectrum.
 The show was introduced on 16 January 2003, as was the Daily Politics, after a major review of BBC political programmes.
 It replaced the nightly Despatch Box (1998–2002), for which Neil had been the sole presenter in its later years.
 In February 2019, following Neil's decision to step down as host, the BBC announced that This Week would end in July 2019.

 The final episode aired on 18 July 2019, a live broadcast from Westminster Central Hall with an invited audience of political dignitaries and celebrities.
-Mick Hucknall of pop group Simply Red sang "Nobody Does It Better" to Andrew Neil and the 'Final Show' was closed by 'Quiet Man' covering "Make Luv" (sic).
+Mick Hucknall of pop group Simply Red sang "Nobody Does It Better" to Neil and the 'Final Show' was closed by 'Quiet Man' covering "Make Luv" (sic).
 After September 2019, Neil went on to host The Andrew Neil Show on Wednesdays.
 This Week was initially replaced on Thursdays by the TV version of Brexitcast, a podcast about Brexit.

 Overview

 Shown directly following Question Time, This Week presented itself as a more laid-back companion to its predecessor, with episodes regularly opening with a summary of the week's main events in the form of a parody of a popular television series.
 At the beginning of each episode, Neil asked the two regular commentators for their "Moment of the Week", occasionally contributing his own "moment".
-The standard format consists of three segments, with a guest contributor featuring in each.
-The first featured a journalist or commentator who presents their "Take of the Week" in a short film before appearing in the studio to discuss their perspective further.
+The standard format consisted of three segments, with a guest contributor featuring in each.
+The first featured a journalist or commentator who presented their "Take of the Week" in a short film before appearing in the studio to discuss their perspective further.
 The second segment was a light-hearted "Round-up of the Week" in and around Parliament, formerly presented by Mark Mardell, who left the show on becoming the BBC's Europe Editor in 2005.
 The "Round-up" segment was later presented by a rotation of writers and broadcasters.
 This was followed by a discussion between the hosts (often joined for this segment by Miranda Green) of the issues raised.
-The third main segment, "Spotlight", typically focused more on cultural topics and features a final guest.
+The third main segment, "Spotlight", typically focused more on cultural topics and featured a final guest.
 For many years, there was often also a quiz at the end of the show, in which Neil took pleasure in demonstrating the commentators' ignorance of a range of topics, though this feature no longer appeared in later years.